+To: From: (stamp of branch sending the letter)

+Dear Sirs:

+REQUEST FOR VERIFICATION OF CUSTOMER IDENTITY

+In accordance with the Anti-Money Laundering Guidelines for licenced financial institutions, we write to request your verification of the identity of our prospective customer detailed below.

+Full name of customer

+TITLE (MR/MRS/MISS/MS)

-To: APPENDIX D From: (stamp of branch sending the letter) Dear Sirs: REQUEST FOR VERIFICATION OF CUSTOMER IDENTITY In accordance with the Anti-Money Laundering Guidelines for licensed financial institutions we write to request your verification of the identity of our prospective customer detailed below.
-Full name of customer Title (MR/MRS/MISS/MS) Address including postcode (as given by customer) Date of birth Account Number (if known) Example of customer's signature Please respond positively and promptly by returning the tear-off portion below Authorized signature To: The Manager (originating branch) From: (branch stamp) Request for verification of the identity of (title and full name of customer) With reference to your enquiry dated we: (1) Confirm that the above customer is/is not known to us.
-(2) Confirm/cannot confirm the add ress shown in your enquiry.
-(3) Confirm/cannot confirm the date e of birth.
-(4) Confirm/cannot confirm that the appears to be that of the above cu e signature reproduced in your enquiry astomer.
+Address including postcode

+(as given by customer)

+Date of birth Account Number (if known) Example of customer's signature Authorized Signature Please respond promptly by returning the tear-off portion below To: The Manager (originating branch) From: (branch stamp) Request for verification of the identity of (title and full name of customer) With reference to your enquiry dated we: 1) Confirm that the above customer is/is not known to us.
+2) Confirm/cannot confirm the address shown in your enquiry.
+3) Confirm/cannot confirm the date of birth.
+4) Confirm/cannot confirm that the signature reproduced in your enquiry appears to be that of the above customer.
 The above information is given in strict confidence, for your private use only, and without any guarantee or responsibility on the part of this financial institution or its officials.
 Delete as applicable.
+Authorized Signature